csae8092/schnitzler-briefe/README.md

 ## History

-arthur-schnitzler-briefe is a successor of the generic-de-web-app project described by the blog post series [How to build a digital edition web app](https://howto.acdh.oeaw.ac.at/blog/books/how-to-build-a-digital-edition-web-app/).
-While these blog posts were focused on describing general principles and basic implementations of a digital edition web app, arthur-schnitzler-briefe should help you getting things done. generic-de-web-app as well as arthur-schnitzler-briefe are designed as (almost) self-containing eXist-db packages.
+schnitzler-briefe is a successor of the generic-de-web-app project described by the blog post series [How to build a digital edition web app](https://howto.acdh.oeaw.ac.at/blog/books/how-to-build-a-digital-edition-web-app/).
+While these blog posts were focused on describing general principles and basic implementations of a digital edition web app, schnitzler-briefe should help you getting things done. generic-de-web-app as well as schnitzler-briefe are designed as (almost) self-containing eXist-db packages.
 Therefore you can

 * install your dse-web application via eXist-db’s package manager,
 * download your dse-web app via eXist-db’s package manager,